 AND how you can have it working in your home business in a matter of days or weeks - and, depending on your circumstances, not having to borrow any money or doing much different than you're doing now!

-Q: Is it possible, as a home business in a Australia, to deduct your mortgage interest and not fear the Capital Gains Tax (CGT)?
+Q: Is it possible, as a home business operator in a Australia, to deduct your mortgage interest without fearing the Capital Gains Tax (CGT) ... and as a significant cog in the 'engine-room' of Australia's economy - are we as home business operators - getting the recognition we deserve?